TreeLLi/APT/DATASETS.md

 The instructions below are adapted from [CoOp](https://github.com/KaiyangZhou/CoOp/blob/main/DATASETS.md) with some modification to add few Out-Of-Distribution datasets at the end.
+It appears that the official link provided may be invalid.
+You can download the required data from various platforms and then follow the file structure to place the corresponding data accordingly.

 # How to install datasets